-Finally, on December 14th, newspapers reported that Schuss had confessed to all four arsons.
+Finally, on December 14th, newspapers reported that Schuss had confess- ed to all four arsons.
 In fact, Schuss had confessed to his rabbi, Solomon Krupka, several days before his family or the police were notified.
 Krupka claimed that the relationship between a clergyman and a congregant is privileged.
 Krupka disavowed any responsibility for not notifying the police, which would have saved taxpayers thousands of dollars and calmed tense nerves.
+18

 Damage control in this case was a masterpiece.
 Jack Schuss, the boy's father, said that "He has had some problems in the past and has been receiving treatment from time to time."
-An editorial in the Hartford Courant spoke of "a troubled and alienated 17-year old."
+An editorial in the Hartford Courant spoke of "a troubled and alienated 17-yearold."
 The editorial quoted Rabbi Krupka,

 "It's time not to be judgmental, but to feel...The feeling now is how would we as a family react...We have to be very sympathetic to his family."
+19

 It was revealed that until Schuss confessed to his crimes they did not have enough evidence to arrest him, even though several times circumstances pointed directly to him.
 In fact, Schuss was a suspect virtually from the beginning.
 At one point during the investigation, police kept 33 officers in the neighborhood where the fires occurred.
-The Hartford Courant reported that
+The Hartford Courant reported that,

 "Six homes were watched 24 hours a day and about a dozen suspects were given lie detector tests.
 At least 15 officers were assigned to door-to-door interviews.
-More than 300 people eventually were questioned about the fires.
+More than 300 people eventually were questioned about the fires."20

-Following his arrest on four counts of second-degree arson, each of which carries a maximum 20-year sentence, a motion was made to try Schuss as a youthful offender, even though he had planned to set at least four additional fires before he was apprehended.
+Following his arrest on four counts of second-degree arson, each of which carries a maximum 20-yearsentence, a motion was made to try Schuss as a youthful offender, even though he had planned to set at least four additional fires before he was apprehended.21 the San Francisco Airport.
+They then "pinned him against a toilet stall, drew a swastika on his face and cut a small swatch from his scalp."
+According to Downey, they then gave the Nazi "Sieg Heil" salute and left.
+According to Newsweek magazine,

-On February 27, 1984, Hartford Superior Court Judge John D. Brennan gave Barry Dov Schuss a suspended sentence and placed him on five years probation.
-In a statement to the court, Schuss said that a "possible" reason for setting the synagogue fires was to to "show vulnerability of the police or the synagogue" to anti-Semitic violence."
+On February 27, 1984, Hartford Superior Court Judge John D. Brennan gave Barry Dov Schuss a suspended sentence and placed on five years probation.
+In a statement to the court, Schuss said that a "possible" reason for setting the synagogue fires was to "show vulnerability of the police or the synagogue" to anti-Semitic violence."
+22

 Even the rich and famous are not immune to anti-Semitic hoaxes.
 No less of a personage than Morton Downey, Jr., was caught in such a fabrication in May, 1989.
-Downey claimed that he had been accosted by either one, two or three "neo-Nazi skinheads" in the men's restroom at the San Francisco Airport.
-They then "pinned him against a toilet stall, drew a swastika on his face and cut a small swatch from his scalp."
-According to Downey, they then gave the Nazi "Sieg Heil" salute and left.
-Newsweek reported:
+Downey claimed that he had been accosted by either one, two or three "neo-Nazi skinheads" in the men's restroom at

 "Airport police weren't buying it.
 Officers on the scene said Downey only had a couple of lines on his face -- not the full swastika he displayed to the press -- and none of the dozen or so people near the bathroom saw anything.
-Said an airport sergeant, 'Draw your own conclusions.'"
+Said an airport sergeant, "Draw your own conclusions."
+23

-Downey later admitted that the incident "was publicity and it was prearranged.
+Downey later admitted that the incident "was publicity and it was prearranged."
 One of Downey's former producers at WWOR-TV in San Francisco said, "Morton knew his show was in trouble and he was trying to make a splash in the San Francisco market."
+24